among/fusus/fusus/docs/about/tech.md

 and a *text*.

 If the data comes from the pipe line, we do not have the *column, span, direction* fields.
-These are regions within the line, based on the detection of tabs and the occurrence of unicode characters in ltr and rtl scripts.
+These are regions within the line, based on the detection of big spaces and the occurrence of unicode characters in ltr and rtl scripts.

 This is the start of the TSV for Affifi: